 - New Jersey Governor Vetoes Truck Operator Independent Contractor Act, But Misclassification Remains a Concern for Businesses in that State, blog post on this site on September 9, 2013 (vetoed law would have changed the test for IC status of truck operators in New Jersey).

 - Illinois Governor Signs Two New Independent Contractor Laws to Deter Misclassification, blog post on this site on July 23, 2013.

 - Comments Submitted on Worker Classification Study to U.S. Department of Labor, blog post on this site on March 19, 2013.

-- Fair Playing Field Act of 2012: Congress Trying Again to End ‘Safe Harbor’ for Businesses that May Have Misclassified Employees as Independent Contractors, Pepper Hamilton Client Alert, March 5, 2012.
+- Fair Playing Field Act of 2012: Congress Trying Once Again to End ‘Safe Harbor’ for Businesses that May Have Misclassified Employees as Independent Contractors, blog post on this site on March 4, 2012.

 - California Joins Growing Number of States to Enact Independent Contractor Misclassification Legislation: State adds new, costly penalties for willful misclassification, but protects the right of businesses to continue to legitimately use independent contractors, blog post on this site on October 12, 2011.

 - Senate Re-Loads on Independent Contractor Misclassification: New Bill Characterizes Misclassification as “Payroll Fraud”, blog post on this site on April 14, 2011.

 - Congressional Research Service: Tax Gap: Misclassification of Employees as Independent Contractors, by James M. Bickley (Mar.
 10, 2011) at pages 6-8 (benefits and costs of proposed IC legislation).

 - “Maine Governor Takes Positive Step to Clarify State Independent Contractor Laws,” blog post on this site on January 25, 2011.